 - Vernon Pitts, Circuit Public Defender, Fulton County, Georgia

 - Claudia Saari, Circuit Public Defender, DeKalb County, Georgia

 - Susan Goico, Staff Attorney, Atlanta Legal Aid Society

-You may also take MARTA.
+Please note that parking downtown can be complicated.
+We encourage you to leave enough time to find parking, as lots can fill up.
+If you are able, you may wish to take MARTA.
 Travel to the Peachtree Center Station on the North/South rapid rail line.
 Look for the Ellis Street exit in the station.
 Go up those escalators then take the Peachtree Street West exit out of the station.
 Turn right.
 The college is less than a block from the station at the corner of John Wesley Dobbs Avenue and Park Place, next door to the Georgia-Pacific Center.

 We have reserved a conference room block at The Ellis Hotel, 176 Peachtree St. NW, Atlanta, GA 30303, just blocks from the College of Law.
 Space is limited, and the rate is $149 a night plus taxes and fees.
 Reserve your room>>